How to Be A Master in Photoshop Pen Tool

 When you create a shape using the Pen Tool, you automatically create a new layer containing that shape, as well as a Shape Path in your Paths panel.

-17. How To Transform or Scale a Shape Path
+07. Transforming or Scaling a Shape Path

 Click the Edit drop-down menu at the top of the screen with the Shape Path selected in your Path panel and select Transform Path to access any of the transform functions.